mr2chowd/Devops-Assignments/22_S3/readme.md

 Description: This is a simple format to create a s3 bucket
 Parameters:
   NameYourBucket:
-    Description: Please enter the name of your Bucket in initial-parameters.json file
+    Description: PPlease enter the name of your Bucket in parameters.json file
     Type: String

   MyPreferredRegion:
-    Description: Please enter your preferred region in initial-parameters.json file
+    Description: Please enter the name of your Bucket in parameters.json file
     Type: String
     AllowedValues:
       - us-east-1